meanwhile0/HoloBot/README.md

+# Notice
+This bot is deprecated, please see the newer, better [MomijiBot](https://github.com/NightmareX91/discord-momijibot).

 # HoloBot
 A Discord chat bot that will most likely not work for you?
 I dunno, it's geared towards FP WAYT's Discord server.